kunyuan827/kunyuan827.github.io/index.md

 <!-- - [06/2024] 正在招收2024年暑期实习生. 项目简介及要求请参看该 [文档](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/SummerIntern.pdf).  -->

+- [09/2025] The following papers are accepted to NeurIPS 2025.
+Congratulations to all collaborators and students.
+  * MeCeFO: Enhancing LLM Training Robustness via Fault-Tolerant Optimization
+  * Improving Model Representation and Reducing KV Cache via Skip Connections with First Value Heads
+  * MISA: Memory-Efficient LLMs Optimization with Module-wise Importance Sampling

 - [08/2025] We have a 90-min tutorial talk on our recent results for memory-efficient LLM pre-training.
 Slides are [here](./talks).

 - [07/2025] Our new paper, *[Greedy Low-Rank Gradient Compression for Distributed Learning with Convergence Guarantees](https://arxiv.org/pdf/2507.08784)*, is now available on arXiv.
 In this work, we propose **GreedyLore**—the first greedy low-rank gradient compression algorithm for distributed learning with rigorous convergence guarantees.